Are you looking for a slow paced, low stress job?

 The work is quiet and very slow paced.
 Your main job during the day would be to advise your clients and find the best travel destinations for them.
-Additionally, you won't need to work with cranky customers- everyone is excited about their trip and has a better mood.
+Additionally, you won’t need to work with cranky customers as everyone is excited about their trip and is in a better mood.

 Bank Real Estate Appraiser